 Our finalists

-We are delighted to announce our 2025 finalists.
+We are delighted to announce this year's finalists.

 About

-From a competitive application round our interdisciplinary judging panel, made up of of scientists, industry specialists, entrepreneurs and investors, select the finalists to pitch at the final on2 July 2025.
-One winner will be crowned from each of the competition categories.
+From a competitive application round, our interdisciplinary judging panel - made up of of scientists, industry specialists, entrepreneurs and investors - select the finalists to pitch at the final in Burlington House, London.
+Our winners will be crowned from each of the competition categories and take home a share in the prize pot, plus support, feedback, and opportunities for profile.

 Take a look at this year’s leading tech innovators who are developing chemistry-led technologies that: